MXHJohn314/WSL_Setup_Walkthrough/README.md

 * Select `Properties` then use the keyboard shortcut `Ctrl` + `Alt` + `T` to set the shortcut.
 * #### Now you can use the shortcut to open Terminal, just like Linux!

-## Install Ubuntu App

 * Go back to Microsoft Store, search for “Ubuntu” click the `install` button
 * While Ubuntu is installing, press the Windows key and search for Powershell, then Run as Administrator
-* Type the command in
+* Type these commands in
+  Powershell
-  Powershell `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
+    + `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
+    + `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`
+* Restart the computer
 * Download the WSl 2 upgrade
   at https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi → run the installation
+* Open Powershell in Administrator Mode again
+* Type command `wsl --set-default-version 2`
+* Close Powershell

 ## Install VcXsrv